andrastuu/ETLpipeline/README.md

 This project delivers a modular, testable, and cloud-adaptable pipeline suitable for production with minimal adjustments.
 Each component is isolated for clarity, and the whole system is compatible with modern orchestration and CI/CD pipelines.

-**Next Steps:**
-- Optionally integrate with AWS Lambda for serverless triggers
-- Add CI to automatically run Pytest and DAG checks on commits
-- Monitor costs more granularly using CloudWatch if deployed on AWS

 ---

 **Author**: Andras Tuu